|Notice Area||Data Protection|

 Roedean School may change this notice from time to time by updating it on the website.
 You should check the website from time to time to ensure that you are happy with any changes.
 Where there are substantial changes that will affect your rights, they will be provided to you as far as is reasonably practicable.
 This notice is effective from May 2018.

-2.2 This information is provided in accordance with the rights of individuals under General Data Protection Regulation (GDPR), and all applicable data protection legislation including the UK GDPR and EU GDPR, to understand how their data is used.
+2.2 This information is provided in accordance with the rights of individuals under the Data Protection Act 2018 (DPA (2018)), and all applicable data protection legislation including the UK GDPR and EU GDPR, to understand how their data is used.
 Staff, parents, pupils and alumnae are all encouraged to read this Privacy Notice and understand the School's obligations to its entire community.

 2.3 This Privacy Notice applies alongside any other information the School may provide about a particular use of personal data, for example; when collecting data via an online or paper form.